 PROFESSIONAL DESIGNATION:

-Business Accountant in Practice
+Chartered Business Accountant in Practice (Chartered BAP)

 DESIGNATION ID DESIGNATION TITLE

-520 Business Accountant in Practice
+520 Chartered Business Accountant in Practice (Chartered BAP)

 PROFESSIONAL BODY DESIGNATION STATUS